-Despite the method with selected key horizons produces relevant results to reveal stratigraphic units, an approximation is made at the fault location due to the vertical interpolation between horizons.
+Despite the method with selected key horizons produces relevant results to reveal stratigraphic units, an approximation is made at the fault location due to the vertical interpolation of ages between horizons.
 This effect can be seen in the lower Jurassic and Cretaceous intervals, where a complex normal fault system, related to a rifting phase, remains difficult to enhance (Figure 2.c).

-A difference can be observed between the fault break point of the model and the actual interpreted fault surface (Figure 3.a).
+A difference can be observed between fault break points of the model and the actual interpreted fault planes (Figure 3.a).
 To overcome this issue, fault constraints are inserted as stratigraphic breaks in the global minimization of the geological time variations.
-RGT values can be computed independently for each fault block, while honouring the structural constraint.
-The overlap of the RGT values for a same spatial position can then be managed.
-This way, complex geological models are generated such as reverse fault systems (Figure 3.b), with great dip angle.
+RGT values can be computed independently for each fault block, while honouring the structural constraints.
+The overlap of the RGT values for a same spatial position can then be managed and complex geological models can then be generated such as reverse fault systems with important dip angles (Figure 3.b).

-Figure 3: RGT modelling with fault constraint. (a) Overlapping of interpreted faults with RGT model obtained from the selected key horizons. (b) RGT model using the fault constraint as stratigraphic break, enabling the modelling of reverse fault
+Figure 3: RGT modelling with fault constraint. (a) Overlapping of interpreted faults with RGT model obtained from the selected key horizons. (b) RGT model using the fault constraint as stratigraphic break, enabling the modelling of reverse fault systems.

-As RGT values are computed at the resolution of the seismic, a stair step effect is observed along the fault surface corresponding to each voxel.
-A bilinear interpolation, constrained by the structural discontinuities, is then performed to convert the pixelized model into a watertight meshless geological model (Figure 4).
+As RGT values are computed at the resolution of the seismic, a stair step effect is observed along the fault surface, corresponding to each voxel.
+A bilinear interpolation, constrained by the structural discontinuities, is then performed to convert the pixelized model into a watertight meshless geological model.

 This model manages the contact between iso-geologic time surfaces and faults and therefore becomes watertight (Pauget et al, 2017).
-Compared to other approaches, which require a transformation in a depositional space (Mallet et al, 2004; Lepage et al, 2014), this method is directly applied in the seismic domain.
+Compare to other approaches, which require a transformation in a depositional space (Mallet et al, 2004; Lepage et al, 2014), this method is directly applied in the seismic domain.
 Such as other meshless methods (Renaudeau et al, 2019), it can be used for various geological applications such as fault polygon extraction, structural mapping as well as fault seal analysis.

-Figure 4: RGT modelling with fault constraint. (a) Overlapping of interpreted faults with RGT model obtained from the selected key horizons. (b) RGT model using the fault constraint as stratigraphic break.
+Figure 3: RGT modelling with fault constraint. (a) Overlapping of interpreted faults with RGT model obtained from the selected key horizons. (b) RGT model using the fault constraint as stratigraphic break.